-Let’s discuss the importance of DMARC, how this protocol works, what DMARC records and DMARC policies are, and the benefits of DMARC.
+Let’s discuss the importance of DMARC, how DMARC works, what DMARC records and DMARC policies are, and the benefits of DMARC.

-DMARC is important because it protects your domain from phishing and spoofing attacks.
-It ensures that only authorized senders can use your domain by verifying SPF and DKIM authentication for outgoing messages.
-This safeguards your organization’s reputation and protects clients and partners from fraudulent emails that look like they come from your email address.
+DMARC ensures that only authorized senders can use your domain by verifying SPF and DKIM authentication for outgoing messages.
+When considering what does DMARC do, its primary role is to safeguard your organization’s reputation and protect clients and partners from fraudulent emails that appear to come from your email address.
+DMARC is crucial for defending your domain against phishing and spoofing attacks.
 Additionally, DMARC reports offer insights into how your domain is being used and help you detect unauthorized activities before they become serious threats.

 How Does DMARC Work?